dennorske/timelapse-ui/readme.md

 ## Will it be maintained?
 Maybe.
 Depends if I get more nice ideas to put in, but for now, this is the final result.
 PS: The homepage is not even made...

+## Live demo
+You can find it hosted at https://timelapse.pawbox.io/sources